 Your station for posters, pictures, and proclamations!Download Our Press Kit

-Windows/PC Users: Download the file and EXTRACT them before using.
+Download the file and EXTRACT them before using.
 I’ve run into some issues where people have tried to access the files in the .zip folder directly and failed.
-Once the folder was extracted (i.e. unzipped), everything was fine.
+Once the folder was downloaded and then extracted (i.e. unzipped), everything was fine.

-Press Kit includes: Hi- and lo-res promo pic; our logo (png); “Up The Road & Down The Flats” CD cover art (jpg); “Up The Road & Down The Flats” one-sheet and a biography (both pdf’s).
-Total size about 23 MB.
+Press Kit includes: Hi-res promo pic; our logo (png); “Up The Road & Down The Flats” one-sheet; A band “backgrounder; a page of quotes, comments, reviews; and a stage plot.
+Total size about 78 MB.

 Live From Studio A